 You can recommend your customers and make them choose from the choices which belong to the same category to which they initially selected but are of a cheaper price.

 Let’s say if your customer was looking for a scented body wash and considered buying your ‘premium wild rose body wash’ but abandoned the idea because of its high price.
 You can send her an email or a pop-up showing related products that have a similar exquisite smell to them which also costs her less.

-Sharing discount pop-ups to every customer may change their mind into purchasing a cheaper product even though the high price was not an issue to them.
+Sharing discount pop-ups to every customer may change their mind about purchasing a cheaper product even though the high price was not an issue to them.

 You must have seen pop-ups coming up just before you are about to leave a website without completing the purchase.
-Those are Exit-Intent pop-ups in the downselling strategy.
+Those are Exit-Intent pop-ups in the down selling strategy.
 They are shown displaying the discount on the products the customers were actively looking for but decided to leave without buying.
-They get displayed in the hope that before leaving, the customers would change their mind, get captivated into claiming the discount, and turn into the successful buyer.
-You can learn more about Email popups for eCommerce- Best Way to Collect email.
+They get displayed in the hope that before leaving, the customers would change their minds, get captivated into claiming the discount, and turn into successful buyers.

 Let’s take the example of coffee again.
 If your customer bought a coffee maker from your site, you may suggest her/him buy a pack of 2 Kg premium coffee beans along with it.